jsloop42/dreamlisp/Language Guide.md

 #### take/2

 Takes `n` elements from the given sequence.
-If the sequence is lazy, this makes the elements of the sequence to be evaluated as required.

 ```
 λ user> (take 2 (map (fn (a) a) [1 2 3 4]))